 If you’re visiting, you’re our guest and shouldn’t feel obligated to donate.
 However, all our work and ministry relies on free-will donations.
 We ask our members to seriously and prayerfully consider what they can give to support the work of the church.

 If you feel inspired by the work we do in the community and would like to support us financially, you can donate by adding cash or a cheque to a visitor’s envelope.
 This ensures you receive a tax receipt.
-These envelopes are available on the welcome table in the entryway.
-You can donate online using the web link to Canada Helps.
-Or you can become a regular donor by asking for envelopes from the office or signing up for monthly, automatic withdraws from your bank account using a pre-authorized remittance form.
+These envelopes are available on the welcome table in the entryway and there is an offertory plate at the back of the church.
+You can donate online using CanadaHelps or by an online banking Interac e-Transfer to the church.
+Or you can become a regular donor by signing up for monthly, automatic withdraws from your bank account using a pre-authorized remittance form.

 You’re welcome to speak to our priest or our parish leaders about how to donate and how your contribution will be used.